DevRel-Foundation/tools-catalog/docs/guides/getting-started.md

 Tutorials related to the use of a specific tool are relevant, but other knowledge resources in general such as books, frameworks, processes, communities, content distribution channels, etc. are out of scope.

-The **DevRel Foundation Tools Catalog System** (DEVREL-TCS) is an opinionated-framework for defining tools that are included and to aid devrel teams in the evaluation and selection of tools.
+The **DevRel Foundation Tools Catalog** (DEVREL-TC) is an opinionated-framework for defining tools that are included and to aid devrel teams in the evaluation and selection of tools.

 ### Problem